 We are committed to monitoring and evaluating the effectiveness of this programme.
-This programme will be reviewed annually and changes will be made where applicable.
-Junior Cycle
+This programme will be reviewed annually and changes will be made where applicable (Appendix II).
+A copy of the RSE plan will be distributed to relevant teachers and contained in the SPHE Department Plan.